wonderworks-software/PyFlow/docs/source/appanatomy.rst

 Subgraphs navigation
 ********************

-On the top of canvas there is a ``current location`` widget.
+On the top of canvas there is a :meth:`current location <PyFlow.Core.GraphBase.GraphBase.location>` widget.
 To step into subgraph - double click on compound node.
 To step up - click on any parent button.

 .. image:: resources/subgraph_navigation.gif